Updated: Monday, October 15, 2018 9:54 am EDT

-Raymond Tibbetts was scheduled to be executed at 10 am EST, on Wednesday, February 15, 2017, at the Southern Ohio Correctional Facility in Mansfield, Ohio.
-Raymond’s execution has been rescheduled to July 26, 2017.
-Fifty-nine-year-old Raymond is convicted of murdering his wife, Judith Sue Crawford, and 67-year-old Fred Hicks on November 6, 1997, inside of Fred’s Cincinnati home, where they all lived.
-Raymond has spent the last 18 years of his life on Ohio’s death row.
+Raymond Tibbetts was scheduled to be executed at 10 am EDT, on Wednesday, October 17, 2018, at the Southern Ohio Correctional Facility in Mansfield, Ohio.
+Raymond has been granted clemency by Governor John Kasich.
+Sixty-one-year-old Raymond is convicted of murdering his wife, Judith Sue Crawford, and 67-year-old Fred Hicks on November 6, 1997, inside of Fred’s Cincinnati home, where they all lived.
+Raymond has spent the last 20 years of his life on Ohio’s death row.

 Police discovered that Fred was still connected to his oxygen tank.
 He had two knives protruding from his chest, a third knife in his back, and a fourth knife blade broken off in his back.
 Fred did not have any defensive wounds and the stab wounds punctured his heart, lungs, and aorta.